prohea/Project-2/README.md

-Have a folder structure that meets the MVC paradigm Include authentication (express-session and cookies) Protect API keys and sensitive information with environment variables
+Have a folder structure that meets the MVC paradigm Include authentication (express-session and cookies) Protect API keys and sensitive information with environment variables Be deployed using Heroku (with data)
+Have a polished UI
+Be responsive
+Be interactive (i.e., accept and respond to user input) Meet good-quality coding standards (file structure, best practices, etc.)
+Have a professional README (unique name, description, link to the deployed app)

 ```